 GitHub issues integration

-The concept behind the integration is the same as for the other issue trackers: the team discovers the product using a story map, schedule it’s possible deliveries into releases on the map and push the implementable items to GitHub as issues.
+The concept behind the integration is the same as for the other issue trackers: the team discovers the product using a story map, schedules its possible deliveries into releases on the map, and pushes the implementable items to GitHub as issues.

 Once cards are pushed to GitHub the following data can be synced:

 - Issues statuses from GitHub to StoriesOnBoard: when the issue’s statuses are updated in GitHub, the changes are reflected on the map according to the status mappings set in the map’s integration settings.

 - Card’s title to the issue’s title both ways

 - Card’s description of the issue’s description both ways